strangetom/ingredient-parser/README.md

 **Contribution**

 Please target the **develop** branch for pull requests.
 The main branch is used for stable releases and hotfixes only.

-There is a simple web app for testing the parser with ingredient sentences and showing the parsed output.
-To run the web app, run the command